NWChemEx/TensorWrapper/docs/source/developer/design/sparsity.rst

 Block Sparsity
-   Block sparsity is concerned with specifying whether multi-element :ref:`term_slice` and :ref:`term_chip` of a tensor are zero/non-zero.
+   Block sparsity is concerned with specifying whether multi-element :ref:`term_slice` and :ref:`term_chip` of a tensor are all zero of if they contain non-zero elements.
 It should be noted that a slice/chip is zero only if every element in the chip is zero too.
+Since slices/chips can contain a single element the distinction between element and block sparsity is not always clear.
+Simply put, element vs block sparsity comes down to whether the user provided the sparsity component with single elements or chips/slices.

    - Exploiting block-wise sparsity can only be done with block-wise operations (either involving chips or slices).